An important factor affecting compilation speed and memory requirements is the

 the proof, and therefore does not notice an opportunity for simplification here

-and simply defaults to using sub π
+and simply defaults to using sub π.

 The function does not traverse the entire proof because doing so at every point